ChromaticHQ/recurly/README.txt

 By default, the Recurly module will provide built-in pages for managing subscriptions on a one-subscription-per-user basis.
-You may also enable the RecurlyJS module *OR* the Recurly Managed Pages module to allow users to update their billing information securely.
+You may also enable the Recurly.js module *OR* the Recurly Managed Pages module to allow users to update their billing information securely.
 If you're using a more complicated subscription system, you should look into the Commerce Recurly module (not included as part of the main Recurly package).